dairin0d/blender-2.8-scripts/docs/mouselook_navigation/mouselook_navigation.md

 * **Autolevel speed** - the speed of autolevelling
 * **Geometry detection** (affects the addon's behavior in ZBrush mode and/or when Blender's *Auto Depth* preference is enabled)
   * **Geometry detection method** - how to detect the geometry under the mouse
+    * *Disabled* - no geometry detection (in ZBrush mode, ignores navigation attempts in the central area of viewport)
     * *Raycast* - uses raycasting; can detect only mesh objects (*WARNING: causes problems in Sculpt mode*)
     * *Selection* - uses Blender's selection operator (*WARNING: causes problems in Sculpt mode*)
     * *Z-buffer* - renders the viewport to a depth buffer (*WARNING: triggers a full viewport redraw; may potentially crash Blender, if other addons attempt to use wm.redraw_timer() in the same frame*)